Pulwama attack: Denials don’t work, here is proof of the direct Pakistan link

 "Humne Hindustan ko ghus ke maara (We hit India in their home).
 Our success in Pulwama, is a success of this nation under the leadership of Imran Khan.
 You and us are all part of that success," Science & Technology Minister Fawad Chaudhry said in the National Assembly during a debate.

 However, the minister later tried to clarify what he said.
-"Meri jaan hear full speech so you will know unlike #Endian definition of #GhussKMarna by using terrorism n Kalbhoshans our #GhussKMarna is when our planes target combat installations,unlike Your security doctrine we do not show Bravery by killing innocents n we condemn terrorism," Chaudhry wrote on Twitter.
+"Meri jaan hear full speech so you will know unlike #Endian definition of #GhussKMarna by using terrorism n Kalbhoshans our #GhussKMarna is when our planes target combat installations, unlike Your security doctrine we do not show Bravery by killing innocents n we condemn terrorism," Chaudhry wrote on Twitter.

 Pak minister Fawad Chaudhry makes U-turn, gives explanation after admitting role in Pulwama attack